Bone-Project/BoneOS/README.md

  First make sure you have a Ubuntu Terminal (If you are on Windows, use the new Linux Subsystem Feature).
 Then download the dependencies using `sh setup.sh`.
 Then compile BoneOS using `make`.
 Now that you have qemu after you executed `setup.sh` , you can go ahead and run on qemu using `make qemu_compile` for running the binary or `make qemu_iso` to run the actual Image File(.ISO).

+#### Cloud9 Collaboration (For Developer)

+ You can collaborate with the Main BoneOS Developer in Cloud9.
+Cloud9 Is an Online IDE , with an Ubuntu Terminal.
+We use Cloud9IDE Terminal + NoVNC to make this possible. the workspace is located [here](https://ide.c9.io/amanuel2/javaliu) .
+You can learn more [here](https://community.c9.io/t/cant-install-grub/11653/5?u=phpcoder231).

 #### Extra Options (For Developer)

  There are extra options when building(`make`ing) , this OS.
 You can set the compiler instead of the default